07947613070

 Photographing Children at Wedding Ceremonies

 I frequently shoot weddings where the couple are keen for their child or children to play a part in the day.
 It’s very popular for the little person to present the rings or walk down the aisle with the bride as part of the bridal procession.
 Sometimes they give a reading.
-Whatever the case, I love photographing this aspect as it adds something special to the finished photograph collection.
+Whatever the case, I love photographing this aspect as it adds something unique to the finished photograph collection.
 I’ve added a selection of my favourite kids shots here:

 Two pageboys carrying rings down aisle at Porchester Hall wedding

-This cute pair really enhanced the wedding at Porchester Hall.
+This cute pair enhanced the wedding at Porchester Hall.
 I love how one is enjoying the moment while the other is unsure.

 Small girl presenting rings at Chelsea Old Town Hall wedding in London